pmespresso/dom-strategy-game/README.md

 - [x] Players are initially spawned on 2D grid map in random starting spots.
 All starting spots are equidistant from one another.
 - [x] You can [MOVE] to one adjacent grid spot per turn.
 You can also [REST] in the grid spot you currently occupy.
-- [ ] Grid spots can reveal two things the firs time they are encountered:
+- [ ] Grid spots can reveal two things the first time they are encountered:
   - **Resources** which are picked up immediately and can be used to level up and train the character
   - **Effects** which are either continuous (Passive AOE), or triggered (provies additional [ABILITY] that can be used during a turn).
   - **Enemies** some other player who is already occupying the square (in which case you gotta battle it out)